ApolloNet/amazing-mazes/README.md

 # Random events

-There are defaults random events.
-You can override them like in the following example.

-Remove random events with an empty `randomEvents` array in your json file.
+Add random events with a `randomEvents` array in your json config file.

 ## Example